Putrajaya Monorail

 The Putrajaya Monorail is an incomplete monorail system in Putrajaya, Malaysia.
-Construction has been stalled since 2004, but in 2020, it was stated that the system would be completed by 2025.
+Construction has been stalled since 2004, and while revivals have been proposed periodically, as of 2024 there are no plans to revive the project.

 Putrajaya was originally planned to include a light rail system, but plans were changed, and a monorail plan was selected instead, after the construction of tunnels for aforementioned system began.

 It called for two sublines; Line 1, which is a 12 km monorail route with 17 stations and Line 2, which is a 6 km monorail route with 6 stations.
 In 2019, the government proposed a new light rapid transit (LRT) system may be built to revive the incomplete monorail project.

 The monorail will include the Monorail Suspension Bridge, currently incomplete, and the Putra Bridge.

 The monorail line would allow transfers to the existing KLIA Transit, connecting to Kuala Lumpur and Kuala Lumpur International Airport, and the now opened MRT Putrajaya line at Putrajaya Sentral station.
 The project originally cost RM400 million.

 Project Status

 Construction was halted in 2004, and will probably resume as the city becomes more populated.

 In 2016, the MMC Corporation Berhad (MMC) submitted a proposal to the Economic Council (EC) to revive the stalled monorail project.
 The Land Public Transport Commission (SPAD) was due to conduct a feasibility study for monorail and tram services for both Putrajaya and Cyberjaya.

 In October 2020, the government announced it had opened a request for proposals process to complete the project, within three months.
 As of 2021, the RFP has not yet opened.

+In June 2023, the Ministry of Transport confirmed that the government is not planning to revive the project.